-Founded in 1991, Voix De Femmes is an intersection of art, culture, and feminism.
+Founded in 1991, Voix De Femmes is an intersection of arts, cultures, and feminisms.

-The association's activities are centred on its promotion of women artists, from all origins and all disciplines taken together (music, film, theatre, plastic and digital arts, etc.).
+The association's activities are centred on its commitment towards women artists and gender minorities, all origins and all disciplines taken together (music, film, theatre, plastic and digital arts, etc.).

 Thebiennial festival, the inaugural event of Voix De Femmes, is the most representative example of the endeavour: it is the ultimate place for encounters, exchanges, and sharing of artistic projects.
 Based in Liege, it travels regularly across Belgium.